Clozzz/simple_pytorch_chatbot/README.md

 # simple_pytorch_chatbot
 This is a simple ai chatbot made off of the supplied code from the pytorch tutorial at https://pytorch.org/tutorials/beginner/chatbot_tutorial.html

-To be able to run this project you will need a couple of pip installations:
+To be able to run this project you will need an appropriate torch or tensorflow installation.

-pip install torch
-pip install tensorflow
-pip install numpy